 You run the risk of injuring your groin if you stretch to reach a ball.
 If you strain your groin, you’ve basically over-extended your abductor muscles, found in your inner thigh.
 A slight strain will often cause some pain, however, serious groin strain injuries can impede on your ability to walk and run, which is a serious flaw for a football player.

 You stand a better chance of avoiding a groin strain if you complete a decent warm-up.
 Make sure you stretch your inner and outer thigh muscles daily and see if you can also get regular sports therapy or massage treatments to keep these muscles flexible.
+Sports Massage really helps the body recover when encountering a small injury, too.
+Massages are great for both prevention by stretching out the muscles and then for repairing if a small injury does occur.
 A strong core enhances pelvic stability, which will also reduce the chance of groin strains, so do plenty of planks and crunches as part of your basic workout routine.
 Resistance bands are also very handy for strengthening your inner thigh muscles and preventing groin strain.

 How to prepare before a match